-85% of Americans use caffeine on a daily basis.
-America’s coffee obsession is a roaring $30 billion industry!
-We drink an estimated 400 million cups of Joe per day.
-However, if you’re a daring soul like me that wants to be truly healthy, here’s a delicious alternative.
-Hint: Coffee depletes the kidney energy in TCM, and that’s bad news for your creativity, libido, hair, and FEAR.
+85% of Americans use caffeine daily.
+We drink 400 million cups of Joe every day.
+Our coffee obsession is a roaring $30 billion industry!
+However, if you’re an independent soul like me that wants to be truly healthy, here’s a delicious alternative.
+I’ll cut to the chase: Coffee is addictive.
+It slowly depletes the kidney energy, according to Chinese Medicine, which means it’s VERY bad news for your creativity, long life, and your S.E.X drive, I mean your libido.
 Yep.

 Are you addicted?

 Do you drink more than 4 cups of coffee or caffeinated beverages per day?
 When you don’t have your usual dose, do you feel tired, irritable, depressed, disoriented, irritable or headaches?
 If you answered YES, then chances are you are addicted.

 Coffee is a tough habit to kick, and many people can’t get through the day without their daily jolt.
 But that morning cup of coffee sets the body up for a roller-coaster of highs and lows all day.
 When it bottoms out a few hours later and the artificial high is gone, what do you do?
 Do you reach for a lift with another cup of coffee or something sweet?
 Coffee and sugar together are the dynamic duo responsible for much of our chronic disease.